rahulkgupta/devart-template/project_summary.md

 - Rahul Gupta (rahulkgupta)

 ## Description
-Cover Art is losing significance in the digital age.
+Cover art is losing significance in the digital age.
 Applications such as Spotify and devices such as the Kindle are "thumbnailing" the medium.
-This application surfaces cover art to promote discovery, inspiration, and appreciation for a medium that is losing significance in the digital age.
+This application brings cover art to the foreground to promote discovery, inspiration, and appreciation for a medium that is losing significance in the digital age.

 ## Link to Prototype
 NOTE: If your project lives online you can add one or more links here.
 Make sure you have a stable version of your project running before linking it.